Stephanie1125/googlestep/week2/README.md

 **matrix_without_np** : check performace without using python's package

-Fig.2 shows that the program without using numpy is around three times faster than the one using numpy.
+Fig.3 shows that the program without using numpy is around three times faster than the one using numpy.

-Python is a high-level language and it supports many built-in functions and fundamental package that you can use in your program.
-However, when it comes to evaluate the performance, it is hard to tell how the performace is of your program if you use python's package.
-Fig.2 shows that the running time  without using numpy is faster than the one using numpy.
+Python is a high-level language and it supports many built-in functions and fundamental packages that you can use in your programs.
+However, when it comes to the evaluation of performance, it is hard to tell how the performace of your program behave if you use python's package.
+Fig.3 shows that the running time  without using numpy is faster than the one using numpy.

 **(the running time performance of the program without using numpy depends on how i wrote the multiplication function in function.py —> different way may cause different running time —> i think this question is really interesting: How to make my program execute faster ? )**